Rupository/runesco/README.md

 # 🕹️ ruNESco 🎮

-An NES emulator written in Rust, supporting online co-op using WebAssembly and Matchbox.
+An NES emulator written in Rust, supporting online p2p co-op using Matchbox.